“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “And Gwen,” Madeline whispered, “Thank you for the Christmas magic.
-It felt wonderful feeling that child-like wonder again.”
+It felt good to feel that child-like wonder again.”

 “Human,” Gwen replied from behind the door, “The only magic I created were the lights on the garland.
 Anything else you felt was all you.”

 Puzzled, but smiling, Madeline walked down the hall to her our room and closed the door behind her.
 The perfect silence reminded her to check her phone.
 Still no response from Levi.
-Her chest tightened a bit, but remembering Maseo’s words give her hope.
-Maybe someday she’d talk to him again.
+Her chest tightened a bit, but remembering Maseo’s words gave her hope.
+Maybe someday she’d talk to Levi again.
 See him again.
-But for now she had to be satisfied with the knowledge that he wasn’t punishing her for any particular reason.
+But for now, she had to be satisfied with the knowledge that he wasn’t punishing her for any particular reason.
 Besides, it had brought Maseo, Gwen, Terrant, and Michael to her place for Christmas Eve; something that she didn’t think would have happened otherwise.

 Changing into a pair of warm pajamas, Madeline turned off her light but left the curtains to her bedroom window open, so that she could faintly see the twinkle of Christmas lights from nearby buildings and homes.
-Hugging her pillow, she realized the evening ended much differently than she had expected it to starting out.
-All things considered, it was a very good Christmas Eve indeed.
+Hugging her pillow, she realized the evening ended much differently than she had expected it, starting out.
+All things considered, it was a very merry Christmas Eve.